ncm/nytm-spelling-bee/README.md

 ```
 The goal of the puzzle is to find words of five or more letters that use
 only the letters in the set, and that all use the central letter.
 Words
-that use all the letters score extra: one point for each lesser word, and
+that use all the letters score three points, the rest one.
+For example,
-three for each that uses all seven.
-For example, for the letters above,
+for the letters above, "mitosis" scores 1, "optimums" 3.
+The program only
-"mitosis" scores 1, "optimums" 3.
-The program only emits puzzles that that
+emits puzzles that that it finds have between 26 and 32 points possible,
-it finds have between 26 and 32 points possible, given the words in its list.
+given the words in its list.
+Typically one is advised to be satisfied to
-Typically one is advised to be satisfied to find 20 points' worth.
+find 20 points' worth, but there is no reason to limit yourself to that.

 Output is a list of seven-letter sets, like
 ```